TempestNetworks/zephyr-rp-docs/pages/rules/general-hostile-rules.md

 Killing a player after robbing them is strictly prohibited and will break the NITRP rule.

+You can not kill a player then rob them. unless you are on Cayo

 However, if a robbed player escalates the situation that leads to death, then that is fair game

 No hostile is to be **INITIATED** within a green zone.